-For example, if you have an excellent credit score (750+), your average car loan APR should be around 5.07-5.32%.
-With an average credit score (600-699) you will see average rates between 11.40-11.65%, and if you have a bad credit score (451-599) you could see APR rates of around 16.46-16.71%.
+For example, as of June 2022, if you have a prime credit score (661+), your average car loan APR could be as low as 3.5%.
+With a non-prime credit score (601-660), you will see average rates of around 6.5%, and if you have a subprime score (under 600), you could see APR rates of 11% or more.

 Use a car loan calculator to compare different loan offers available to you.
-You should consider not only your monthly payment but also how much you will be paying for the life of the loan.
+You should not only consider your monthly payment but also how much you will be paying for the life of the loan.

 Low monthly repayments may seem beneficial, but longer loan periods mean you will pay more interest over time.

 💡 Tip: Use the Financer.com car loan calculator to find the best auto loan rates from lenders in the U.S.